 Launched in April 2021, the Simba Hybrid Luxe sits right at the top of the British sleep tech brand's range.
 This model ups the ante with 10 different layers and a bus-load of innovation packed in.
 Simba calls it 'the next generation of intelligent hybrid design'.
 So how does it compare to the rest of today best mattress models?
-We've been reviewing it over the past month to find out.
+I've been reviewing it over the past six months or so to find out.

 - Get 35% off across all mattresses at Simba when you spend £300 or more

 Simba Hybrid Luxe mattress review: design

 As is the general trend with mattresses at the moment, Simba has upped the layer count when creating the Luxe.
 This one includes 10, and each of the materials included is designed to provide something different.

 At the top you'll find a thick and plush open-cell sleep surface atop a layer of bamboo wool, which is naturally antibacterial as well as being temperature- and moisture-regulating.
 Somewhere in there middle there's open cell foam with graphite particles to deliver the body-moulding support of foam but without the sweatiness, as well as three layers of different sized springs, for yet more airflow and support.

 Like the rest of the Simba range, the Luxe uses Simba-Pure foam, a version of memory foam that doesn't use TCPP and other chemicals such as phosphate, parabens, biocides and persistent organic pollutants.
 Simba says this foam is better for the planet.